Azure premium storage: Design for high performance

-|IO request size|
+|I/O request size|

 Counters to measure application performance requirements

 iostat for Linux.
-These tools capture counters corresponding to each measure explained in the above section.
-You must capture the values of these counters when your application is running its normal, peak, and off-hours workloads.
+These tools capture counters corresponding to each measure explained in the preceding section.
+You must capture the values of these counters when your application is running its normal, peak, and off-hour workloads.

-|IOPS or Transactions per second||Number of I/O requests issued to the storage disk per second.||Disk Reads/sec
+|IOPS or transactions/sec||Number of I/O requests issued to the storage disk/sec||Disk reads/sec

-|Disk Reads and Writes||% of Reads and Write operations performed on the disk.||% Disk Read Time
+|Disk reads and writes||% of read and write operations performed on the disk||% Disk read time

-% Disk Write Time
+% Disk write time

-|Throughput||Amount of data read from or written to the disk per second.||Disk Read Bytes/sec
+|Throughput||Amount of data read from or written to the disk/sec||Disk read bytes/sec

-|Latency||Total time to complete a disk IO request.||Average Disk sec/Read
+|Latency||Total time to complete a disk I/O request||Average disk sec/read

-Average disk sec/Write
+Average disk sec/write

-|IO size||The size of I/O requests issues to the storage disks.||Average Disk Bytes/Read
+|I/O size||The size of I/O request issues to the storage disks||Average disk bytes/read

-|Queue Depth||Number of outstanding I/O requests waiting to be read from or written to the storage disk.||Current Disk Queue Length||avgqu-sz|
+|Queue depth||Number of outstanding I/O requests waiting to be read from or written to the storage disk||Current disk queue length||avgqu-sz|

-|Max.
-Memory||Amount of memory required to run application smoothly||% Committed Bytes in Use||Use vmstat|
+|Maximum memory||Amount of memory required to run the application smoothly||% Committed bytes in use||Use vmstat|

-|Max.
-CPU||Amount CPU required to run application smoothly||% Processor time||%util|
+|Maximum CPU||Amount of CPU required to run the application smoothly||% Processor time||%util|

 Optimize application performance

-Most applications might not give you an option to alter the IO size and Queue Depth directly.
-For example, if you are using SQL Server, you cannot choose the IO size and queue depth.
-SQL Server chooses the optimal IO size and queue depth values to get the most performance.
-It is important to understand the effects of both types of factors on your application performance, so that you can provision appropriate resources to meet performance needs.
+Most applications might not give you an option to alter the I/O size and queue depth directly.
+For example, if you're using SQL Server, you can't choose the I/O size and queue depth.
+SQL Server chooses the optimal I/O size and queue depth values to get the most performance.
+It's important to understand the effects of both types of factors on your application performance so that you can provision appropriate resources to meet performance needs.

-Throughout this section, refer to the application requirements checklist that you created, to identify how much you need to optimize your application performance.
-Based on that, you will be able to determine which factors from this section you will need to tune.
+Throughout this section, refer to the application requirements checklist that you created to identify how much you need to optimize your application performance.
+Based on the checklist, you can determine which factors from this section you need to tune.

 Optimize IOPS, throughput, and latency at a glance